pasatsanduadrian/PhotoAlbum/README.md

 This repository contains a small demo consisting of a Node.js/React photo album application served inside a Gradio interface.

+## Features

+- Upload photos from local files or via public links (including Google Drive).
+- EXIF metadata is parsed to extract GPS coordinates.
+- Photos are grouped by location and shown on an interactive map of Rome.
+- Each location opens a carousel with the photos and a short description of the nearest attraction.

 ## Running

 1. Install dependencies for the Node.js frontend and backend: